 You may not think of Florida as blueberry country, but the state is now eighth in the nation in blueberry production.
-(Twenty years ago, there was no blueberry production, but University of Florida developed the ‘Southern Highbush’ varieties that require very few hours of chill for growth.)
+(Twenty years ago, there was no blueberry production, but University of Florida developed the ‘Southern Highbush’ varieties that requires very few hours of chill for growth.)

 Brooksville is the center of 15 Florida counties that grow blueberries.

-The Brooksville Blueberry Festival is the blue cousin to Plant City’s very large Florida Strawberry Festival, although much smaller.
+The Brooksville Blueberry Festival is the blue cousin to Plant City’s very large Florida Strawberry festival, although much smaller.

 Events at Brooksville Blueberry Festival

 The Brooksville Blueberry Festival will have a range of activities to appeal to all members of the family including many food concessaires.
 Other highlights include:

 - A “Craft Beer Experience” in conjunction with Marker 48 Brewing, a brewery based in nearby Weeki Wachee.

 - Free live music.

 - Blueberry Lane, where you’ll find everything blueberry, including blueberry pies, blueberry cheesecake, blueberry shortcake, blueberry jam , blueberry honey, blueberry plants as well as fresh picked blueberries.